ElKelud/About-Me/README.md

 1. Personal Details

 My name is Awan Naung Persada Daniel, my nickname is Awan, I lived with my family, and my parents and two brothers too.
-I lived in Pasuruan and today I was 15 years old, and my birth date is 22 August 2010.
+I lived in Mojokerto and today I was 15 years old, and my birth date is 22 August 2010.

 2. Strength and Weaknesses